Smart Lever tyre lever review: an innovative solution, but unlikely to consign tyre levers to history

 With the Smart Lever priced at £22.50 / $29.50 / €26.50 and the optional Bead Lever adding £12.50 / $16.50 / €14.95, it's expensive compared to a traditional tyre lever.

-There's a chunky, high-quality feel to the construction, with the polished metal parts feeling sturdy without being heavy, and the plastic pieces are tactile and well-formed.
+without being heavy, and the plastic pieces are tactile and well-formed.

+However, there are an awful lot more parts and increased functionality, and it’s made in the UK.
 It’s not the most ergonomic tool to use, however.

-Tyre Lever and Bead Lever performance
+Smart Tyre Lever performance

 The Smart Lever tyre lever has a flap and roller on one side for fitting tyres and a scoop shape on the other for removing them.
 Scott Windsor / Our Media